kraftbj/secure-custom-fields/readme.txt

 Contributors: wordpressdotorg
 Tags: fields, custom fields, meta, scf
 Requires at least: 6.0
-Tested up to: 6.6
+Tested up to: 6.7
 Requires PHP: 7.4
 Stable tag: 6.4.1-beta3
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Secure Custom Fields (SCF) offers an intuitive way for developers to enhance WordPress content management by adding extra fields and options without coding requirements.
-This plugin will deactivate Advanced Custom Fields or the legacy Secure Custom Fields to avoid duplicate code errors.
+Secure Custom Fields boosts content management with custom fields and options.
+It deactivates Advanced Custom Fields to prevent duplicate code errors.

 == Description ==

-SCF extends WordPress’s capabilities, transforming it into a flexible content management tool.
+Secure Custom Fields (SCF) extends WordPress’s capabilities, transforming it into a flexible content management tool.
 With SCF, managing custom data becomes straightforward and efficient.

 **Easily create fields on demand.**
 The SCF builder makes it easy to add fields to WordPress edit screens, whether you’re adding a new “ingredients” field to a recipe or designing complex metadata for a specialized site.